Canaccord Genuity: 1950 Hemsworth, Turton & Co. Founded

 The company was established in 1950 as Hemsworth, Turton & Co., a Western Canadian venture capital firm.

-2004 Canaccord Capital IPO to 2009
+IPO, M&A, and 2009 rebranding

-In 2004 Canaccord Capital went public on the Toronto Stock Exchange with an IPO price of $10.25 and an initial purchase offering of $ 70-million.
+In 2004, Canaccord Capital went public on the Toronto Stock Exchange with an IPO price of $10.25 and an estimated valuation of $70 million.

-In 2006 Canaccord Capital purchased Adams, Harkness & Hill Financial Group Inc., a Boston-based investment dealer.
-The firm's global capital markets division is rebranded by Canaccord Adams.
+In 2006, Canaccord Capital acquired Adams, Harkness & Hill Financial Group Inc., a Boston-based broker-dealer.
+The firm's global capital markets division was rebranded as Canaccord Adams.

-In 2009 Canaccord Capital was renamed Canaccord Financial.

-2010 Canaccord Financial acquired Genuity Capital Markets

-In 2010, Canaccord Financial acquired Genuity Capital Markets in a cash and share deal worth about $286 million.
-Genuity Capital Markets, founded in 2005, had 135 employees with offices in Canada and the U.S. and was a leader in independent advisory and restructuring in Canada.
+In 2009, Canaccord Capital was renamed Canaccord Financial.
+Canaccord Financial acquired Genuity Capital Markets in 2010, in a cash and share deal worth about $286 million.
+Genuity Capital Markets, founded in 2005, had 135 employees with offices in Canada and the U.S.

-2012 UK Expansion through Acquisition
+UK Expansion through Acquisition

 In 2012, Canaccord Financial acquired Collins Stewart Hawkpoint for $400m acquiring "an independent financial advisory firm with research, trading and wealth management operations."

-In 2012 Canaccord Financial acquired Eden Financial, a London-based wealth management business for private client investment management.
+In 2012, Canaccord Financial acquired Eden Financial, a London-based wealth management business for private client investment management.